Overview

 Problem

-Over a four-year period from 2012 to 2015, an average of 392 individuals, between the ages of 16 and 24 were arrested each year on criminal possession of a weapon charges.
+Gun violence involving justice-involved youth is a significant public safety concern in Monroe County.
+Over a four-year period from 2012 to 2015, an average of 392 individuals ranging in age from 16 and 24 were arrested each year on criminal possession of a weapon charges.
+The number of individuals injured by gunfire during the same time frame was also high, averaging 100 victims a year.

 Solution